sourcegraph/about/handbook/ops/bizops/user_definitions.md

 | Searching for code        | `SearchSubmitted`                  | Submit a search                                                                                     |
 | Navigating the code graph | `findReferences`, `goToDefinition` | Click on go to definition or fin references.
 Hovering is excluded as it can be performed passively. |

-We are also looking at the following as possibilities:

-- Adding private code

 Qualifying events are not intended to be difficult, or prove that someone is a heavy user of the product.
 They are carefully selected to represent activities that are important to realizing the value of Sourcegraph.

 Performing any single activity in the above list makes a user "active" for the time period being measured.